 - A. Pre-Blast Condition Survey.
 Have the blast consultant arrange for a pre-blast survey of any nearby buildings, structures, utilities, or other appurtenances that may potentially be at risk from blasting damage.
 Use a survey method acceptable to the Contractor's insurance company.
-Submit copies of all pre-blast survey records to the Project Manager for review before blasting operations begin.
+Submit copies of all pre-blast survey records for review before blasting operations begin.
 Notify occupants/owners of local buildings, structures, utilities, or other appurtenances a minimum of 48 hours prior to the start of blasting operations. - B. Post-Blast Condition Survey.
 If complaints of damage or annoyance are made, have the blast consultant arrange for a post-blast survey of any nearby buildings, structures, utilities, or other appurtenances affected by blasting.
 Use a survey method acceptable to the Contractor's insurance company.
 Be responsible for any damage as described in Subsections 107.15 and 204.03.2.
-Submit copies of all post-blast survey records to the Project Manager for review within 48 hours of completing the survey.
+Submit all post-blast survey records for review within 48 hours of completing the survey.
 Notify the Project Manager of any damage or annoyance claims from occupants/owners of local buildings, structures, utilities, or other appurtenances a within 24 hours of the complaint. - C. Vibration Control and Monitoring.
 Have the blast consultant establish a vibration control and monitoring program.
-Submit the vibration control and monitoring program to the Project Manager for review at least 10 business days before the start of test or production drilling operations or at any time the drilling and blasting methods are changed.
+Submit the vibration control and monitoring program for review or at any time the drilling and blasting methods are changed.

-When blasting near buildings, structures, or utilities, or other appurtenances that may be subject to damage from blast induced ground vibrations; control the ground vibrations 204 - BLASTING 2020 EDITION V4.0 by using properly designed delay sequences and allowable charge weights per delay.
+When blasting near buildings, structures, or utilities, or other appurtenances that may be subject to damage from blast induced ground vibrations; control the ground vibrations by using properly designed delay sequences and allowable charge weights per delay.
 Establish allowable charge weights per delay by carrying out test blasts and measuring vibration levels.
 Confirm that the test blasts, in accordance with Subsection 204.03.4 and modified as required, limit ground vibrations to below damage thresholds.

 Monitor each blast using an approved seismograph(s) located, in accordance with the submitted Master Blasting Plan, between the blast area and the closest structure(s) subject to blast damage whenever vibration damage to adjacent structures is possible.
 Use a seismograph(s) capable of recording peak particle velocity for three mutually perpendicular components of vibration in the ranges typical for blasting operations.
 All seismographs employed for monitoring are required to be calibrated within the preceding 12 months.
-Furnish current calibration certifications to the Project Manager.
+Submit current calibration certifications.